-- 11.1 If a child is in immediate danger the police must be called by dialling 999. - 11.2 If a member of staff has concerns about a child; - 1.
+- 1.71 If a child is in immediate danger the police must be called by dialling 999. - 1.72 If a member of staff has concerns about a child; - 1.
 The member of staff will report their concerns to the Designated Safeguarding Lead or in their absence, the Deputy Safeguarding Lead. - 2.
 The Designated Safeguarding Lead will refer to the West Sussex Safeguarding Partnership Continuum of Need/Threshold Guidance17 and decide whether the concerns should be referred to the Integrated Front Door (IFD).
 If there are grounds to indicate the child has or is likely to suffer actual or suspected significant harm, then a referral will be made to the IFD using the relevant online form18.
 Where concerns are urgent, complex or where it is unclear whether a referral should be made, the Designated Safeguarding Lead should contact the IFD by telephone for advice on 01403 229900, or out of hours on 0330 222 6664. - 3.
-If it is decided to make a referral to the IFD, parents must be contacted to inform them that the referral is being made unless to do so would place the child at further risk of harm or could impact on a police investigation (the IFD is able to provide advice on this).
+If it is decided to make a referral to the IFD, parents must be contacted to inform them that the referral is being made unless to do so would place the child at further risk of harm or could impact on a police investigation (the IFD is able to provide advice on this). - 4.
+If it is considered likely that by informing parents/carers of the referral will increase the risk to the child (ren) advice MUST BE SOUGHT FROM IFD before INFORMING, the PARENT/CARER.